balaam/slate/source/includes/_sprite.md

 ## SetColor

-Set color of the sprite.
+Set the color of the sprite.
 This color uses a multiply blend.
 This means if the sprite was a white circle with a black border and it's color was set to red, the white parts would be red and the black would stay the same.

 ```lua
 local s = Sprite.Create()